frederikheld/pot-pourri/README.md

 It also refers to the colorful mixture of connected devices that can be used to collect data and act based on it.

-And finally, the name is a composition of _Pot_ from "potted plants" and _Pourri_ form "the thing that pours water into the pots".
+And finally, the name is a composition of _Pot_ from "potted plants" and _Pourri_ as a word creation to describe "the thing that pours water into the pots".

-I really hope you're into puns.
+I'm sorry to bother you with my weird humor.
+I really hope you're into puns ;-)

 ## Useful links